-No one level of "closedness" or "openness" in a child adoption is best for every birth parent.
-Closed and open adoptions both can be done in a healthy way so the the birth parents and child do not experience unnecessary emotional difficulties.
+No one level of an open or closed adoption is best for every birth parent.
+Closed and open adoptions both can be done in a healthy way so the birth parents and child do not experience unnecessary emotional difficulties.
 However, it is important you understand each type of adoption so you can proceed the way that is best for you and your child.

 Adoption Agency or Private Adoption?

 It is important for you to understand that an agency and private adoption are very different.
 They both result in your rights as the biological parent being ended and with the child being adopted, but the way they get to this result is very different.